 - Comfortable rubber handles

 There are long nose pliers with angled jaws but an angled head is a different ball game.
 These types of pliers have the entire jaw facing a different direction.
 They are perfect for accessing tight corners that bent jaws or straight needle nose pliers cannot reach. while proving great leverage and visibility on the workpiece.

-The EZRED Kiwi pliers is one of the best long nose pliers with bent head.
-It has strong serrated jaws that provide a strong grip on small and large objects.
+The EZRED Kiwi pliers are some of the best long nose pliers with bent head.
+They have strong serrated jaws that provide a strong grip on small and large objects.
 The jaws open to a 2″ wide mouth for the 6-inch pliers and 3-3/4 inch for the 8″ pliers.
 The handles are comfortable although the rubber might begin to slip off after extended use.